-#32: CLASSIC CHINESE FICTION: A FINDING MAP FOR THE CONFUSED.
+#32: CLASSIC CHINESE FICTION: A MAP FOR THE CONFUSED.
 I was at college during the early seventies, when Asian literature was first beginning to seep into the American curriculum; like many others, I put in my time puzzling out the oddities of Wade-Giles, the then-current system of transliterating Chinese.
 But in the eighties the academic world shifted to pinyin, a new system invented in a fit of mischief by a pair of crazed Romanians, leaving me with the expression of a man who’d spent a fortune on eight-track tapes.
 Peking became Beijing, the Tao Te Ching the Dao De Jing, or sometimes Daodejing; Tu Fu became Du Fu, Li Po Li Bo (or Li Pai, or Li Bai).
 My personal favorite was watching Tsao Hsueh Chin, the novelist, become Cao Xueqin.
-This doesn’t even get into multiple names, as when T’ao Yuan-ming is the same poet as T’ao Ch’ien, or Su Shih, who is also Su T’ung-po.
+This doesn’t even get into multiple names, as when T’ao Yuan-ming is the same poet as T’ao Ch’ien (or, in pinyin, Tao Qian), or Su Shih, who is also Su T’ung-po (or Su Dongpo).
 (I think that’s right, but I’m sure they move the apostrophes when I’m sleeping.)

 --Chin P’ing Mei: The Adventurous History of Hsi Men and his Six Wives first came into English in a two-volume anonymous translation from Putnam in 1940, often misattributed to Arthur Waley (who wrote the preface).
 Clement Egerton translated it as The Golden Lotus, published in four volumes by Routledge and Kegan Paul (London).
 As The Plum in the Golden Vase, or Chin P’ing Mei, there is a full scholarly, annotated translation now in print from the translator David Todd Roy and the Princeton University Press; it’s five volumes, the last of which was published in 2013.
 Like the later Jou Pu Tuan, this is a novel of sexual and marital misadventure, still remarkable for its sophistication and mordant observation.